SWE-UniStuttgart/SIMPACK-MoorDyn/README.md

 # SIMPACK-MoorDyn
 ## Introduction
-This code allows coupling MoorDyn to SIMPACK in order to simulation Floating Offshore Wind Turbine (FOWT) reference models of Activefloat and WindCrete.
+This code allows coupling MoorDyn to SIMPACK in order to model Floating Offshore Wind Turbine.
+WindCrete and Activefloat platforms are used as examples.

 ## Dependencies